Dating Safety Tips

 - NEVER Ever give out your credit card number or bank information.

-- NEVER Ever send money to someone you meet online, especially by wire transfer.
+- DO NOT send money to someone you meet online, especially by wire transfer.

 - NEVER Ever share your Social Security Number, mother’s maiden name, or other private information that can be used to access your financial information.